 We collaborate across all of Norconsult's interdisciplinary areas, drawing on the breadth of knowledge to maintain a high level of expertise and deliver effective solutions.
 We work closely with both large and small players across various industries.
+We use the leading commercial CFD packages ANSYS Fluent, ANSYS CFX, and Gexcon’s FLACS as the primary tools in our analyses.
 Below are some examples of our work.

 Aquaculture and marine farming

 To achieve and maintain exceptional fish health and welfare, we simulate flow conditions in production facilities within the aquaculture industry.
 The environment in which the fish swim is defined by the distribution of parameters such as the velocity and direction of the water, the residence time, and the oxygen and particulate content within the volume.
 We simulate wells and tanks in RAS and process facilities, as well as systems for filtering, purification (MBBR) and sea lice treatment.
 Our analyses are used both to design new solutions and improve existing ones.